totvslabs/pyCarol/README.md

 ### Cloning a tenant

-To clone a tenant we need fist to generate two token object:
+To clone a tenant we need fist to generate two token objects:

   ```python
 from pycarol import loginCarol